Faucet making gurgling noise

 Plumbing

-The answer to 'faucet making gurgling noise' is that a gurgling faucet is usually caused by a blockage or obstruction in the plumbing system.
-This can be due to a buildup of debris, mineral deposits, or air trapped in the pipes.
-The gurgling sound is caused by the water having difficulty flowing freely through the faucet.
+The answer to 'faucet making gurgling noise' is that a gurgling faucet is typically caused by a blockage or air trapped in the plumbing system.
+This can happen when the faucet is not properly installed, there is a clog in the drain, or the water pressure is too high.

 Frequently Asked Questions